nicholas-ross/SSMS-Schema-Folders/README.md

 ### Not running/No options
 This happens when Windows security blocks running of dll files downloaded from the internet.
 Refer to the install instructions for the steps required to allow them to run.

-### Load error
-In SSMS 17 and earlier, the first time it is run with the extension it will show an error message.
-Click `No` and restart SSMS.
-The included reg file sets the same registry setting as when you click the no button.
-This no longer happens in SSMS 18.

 ### Compatibility with other extensions
 This extension moves nodes in the Object Explorer tree view.
 This could cause problems with other extensions that are not expecting it.
 If you do have problems then let me know.
 * Red Gate SQL Search - When trying to select the object in Object Explorer from the search results, it will loop through the nodes comparing the node text.
 It doesn't check subfolders for most object types so will be unable to select the correct object.